 Roy Lichtenstein, the newsprint comic Pop Artist

 After Warhol, Lichtenstein’s work is probably the most recognisable, inspired by newsprint comic strips it was some of the earliest work with truly felt like pop art; it blended art with mass produced popular entertainment to explore new ways of expressing ideas.
 His process also toyed with similar ideas of originality to Warhol; whilst his work was mostly painted rather than produced as an art print, it was often based on existing images and comic strips.
 His lesser known images from later in his career moved away from comics, but similarly reworked images by Monet, Cezanne, and Van Gogh in his signature bold and bright style, bringing them new appeal for a modern mass audience.

 Richard Hamilton, the first of the Pop Artists

-One of the originators of the pop art movement, Hamilton’s collages flipped Dada into Pop and helped define and name the emerging style; “Pop art is: popular, transient, expendable, low-cost, mass-produced, young, witty, sexy, gimmicky, glamorous, and big business.”
-Like many British Pop Artists his work was more clearly parodic and cynical about the emerging consumer culture that American artists seemed far more comfortable embracing.
+One of the originators of the pop art movement, London artist Hamilton’s collages flipped Dada into pop and helped define and name the emerging style; “Pop art is: popular, transient, expendable, low-cost, mass-produced, young, witty, sexy, gimmicky, glamorous, and big business.”
+Like many British pop artists his work was more clearly parodic and cynical about the emerging consumer culture that American artists seemed far more comfortable embracing.
 Although his groundbreaking collages are his best known work much of his life was spent painting, printmaking, and working with digital tools such as Photoshop.

 Peter Blake injected the visual art to pop music